List of Starship vehicles: Block 2 launches (S33–S38)

 Block 2 ships feature a new forward flap design, increased propellant capacity, and an increase in thrust.
 Additionally, the leeward side of the vehicle has some external stringers.
-These vehicles will be a total of 1.8 m meters taller than the previous Block 1 ships.
+These vehicles will be a total of 1.8 m taller than the previous Block 1 ships.

 On July 24, 2024, S33's nosecone and payload bay were rolled into Mega Bay 2 (MB2).
 Stacking of the vehicle was completed on August 23.
 On October 26, S33 rolled to the Massey's test site, where it conducted a series of cryogenic tests.
 After engine installation, it returned to Massey's test site on December 11.
 It conducted a spin prime on December 12 with an aborted static fire on December 14, and a static fire on December 15.
-This was followed by a single engine static fire, and a return to MB2 for final pre-flight modifications.
+This was followed by a single-engine static fire, and a return to MB2 for final pre-flight modifications.
 Payload integration occurred on January 7.
 Ship 33 rolled to the launch site for launch on January 9, where it was stacked onto Booster 14 (B14), surpassing Starship Block 1 as the tallest rocket ever assembled.
-The combined vehicle conducted a Wet Dress Rehearshal on January 10, before being destacked on the 11th.
+The combined vehicle conducted a wet dress rehearsal on January 10, before being destacked on the 11th.
 It was restacked for launch the next day.
 On January 16, Ship 33 launched atop Booster 14, but was destroyed during the ascent burn.

 On September 19, 2024, S34's nosecone was rolled into the High Bay ahead of integration with the payload bay.
 The combined assembly was then rolled into the Starfactory, and from there into Mega Bay 2.
 On January 15, 2025, S34 rolled to the Massey's test site for cryogenic testing.
 It completed its first test on January 17, followed by a second cryo test.
 It then returned to Mega Bay 2 for engine and aft flap installation.
 S34 rolled to Massey's for static fire testing on February 10.
-It conducted a long duration static fire on February 11, before returning to Mega Bay 2.
+It conducted a long-duration static fire on February 11, before returning to Mega Bay 2.
 Starlink simulators were installed on March 1, after which S34 was rolled to the launch site and lifted onto B15 for launch.
 A launch attempt was aborted late into the count on March 3.
 S34 was destacked on March 4, and restacked on March 5 after an aborted attempt earlier that day.
 On March 6, S34 launched with B15, successfully separating from the booster.
 Like on the previous flight, S34 was destroyed late into the ascent burn, spinning out of control before losing contact.